AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_web.md

 If your project doesn't run in the browser:

 -	Make sure you are using a browser that supports **both** WebAssembly and WebGL 2.0 as specified above.

+-	Make sure you're accessing your project's *.html* page through a web server, not by loading it directly from your computer's file system.

 -	If you have a problem launching from the **Connections** panel, double-check that your **Browser path** points to the *.exe* of your browser and not any other files.